bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] **Tails**
 			- [ ] Orpheus - Reversed heads/tails. +Shards for each coin on tails.
 If every coin is on tails, further +.
 			- [ ] ??? - Every time this lands on tails, upgraded payout permanently.
-		- [ ] ??? - Increased payoff & penalty.
-Reversed heads & tails effect  (lose life on heads, gain souls on tails).
 		- [ ]  ??? - -Shards/+Life
 		- [x] Tantalus - Tantalizing Fruit, Cold Water - Whenever this card is on heads, gain souls then immediately turn it to tails.
 	- [ ] **Status**
-		- [ ] Orion - Reduced payoff; At payoff, dispels each lucky, bless, unlucky, or curse on a coin you control, then gain life for each bless/lucky removed and souls for each curse/unlucky removed.
+		- [ ] ??? - Reduced payoff; At payoff, dispels each lucky, bless, unlucky, or curse on a coin you control, then gain life for each bless/lucky removed and souls for each curse/unlucky removed.
 		- [ ] ??? - Whenever a status is applied to this coin, cancel it and gain 2/3/4/5 souls instead.
-		- [ ] ??? - Smoker coin - Gives more than normal, but every heads, ignite.
+		- [ ] ??? - Gives more than normal, but every heads, become unlucky and cursed.
 		- [ ] ??? - whenever you use a power that would affect this coin, cancel that power and gain shards instead.
 Very low default payoff on both sides.
-		- [ ] ??? - Ignite a random coin.
-Gain X.
-		- [ ] ??? - Choose one of your coins.
-It becomes permanently Blank.
-(Absolutely Safe Capsule)
+		- [ ] ??? -
 	- [ ] **Coin Type**
 		- [ ] Niobe - passive - Duplicates (type + denom) of coins you already own will appear in the shop (replaces 1 coin with an exactly duplicat of a coin you own, in each shop and shop reroll). +Shards for each coin of the same God.
 		- [ ] Ganymede - +Souls per Olympian coin.
 Olympian coins appear more often.